unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 | I4  | Passwords must be encrypted using the **AES-256 algorithm**. |

 # ACCEPTANCE CRITERIA FOR IMPLEMENTATION REQUIREMENTS
-I1 is checked when entries are stored in a structured database file (not just temporary memory).
+I1 is checked when entries are stored in a structured database file (not just temporary memory).<br>
-I2 is checked when database queries (insert, update, delete, select) work using SQL syntax.
+I2 is checked when database queries (insert, update, delete, select) work using SQL syntax.<br>
-I3 is checked when the source code of the application is implemented in Python.
+I3 is checked when the source code of the application is implemented in Python.<br>
 I4 is checked when the verification of the code shows AES-256 encryption is applied when saving passwords.

 # POLITICAL, ECONOMIC AND ADMINISTRATIVE REASONS FOR IMPLEMENTATION REQUIREMENTS